quicwg/base-drafts/draft-ietf-quic-transport.md

 * authenticated negotiation of an application protocol (TLS uses ALPN
   {{?RFC7301}} for this purpose)

-* for the server, the ability to carry data that provides assurance that the client can receive packets that are addressed with the transport address that is claimed by the client (see {{address-validation}})

-The first CRYPTO frame MUST be sent in a single packet.
+The first CRYPTO frame from a client MUST be sent in a single packet.
 Any second attempt that is triggered by address validation MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.

 The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.

 The CRYPTO frame can be sent in different packet number spaces.
-CRYPTO frames in each packet number space carry a separate sequence of handshake data starting from an offset of 0.
+The sequence numbers used by CRYPTO frames to ensure ordered delivery of cryptographic handshake data start from zero in each packet number space.

 ## Example Handshake Flows